instituutnederlandsetaal/BlackLab/site/docs/guide/010_getting-started.md

 configVersion: 2

 # Where indexes can be found
-# (list directories whose subdirectories are indexes, or directories containing a single index)
+# (list directories whose subdirectories are indexes, or directories containing a single corpus)
 indexLocations:
 - /data/blacklab-corpora
 ```